diveshthapa/calculator/README.md

 # calculator

-A basic calculator program build using JAVA language which can do following things :-
+A basic calculator program build using Java language which can do following things :-

 1. Addition
 2. Subtraction